edulinq/python-utils/README.md

 Once a file is located, the search for local configuration stops.
 Local config search order:
 1. `edq-config.json` in the current directory.
-2. A legacy file in the current directory (only if a specified legacy file is passed to the configuration system).
+2. A legacy file in the current directory (only if a legacy file is passed to the configuration system).
 3. `edq-config.json` in any ancestor directory on the path to root (or up to a cutoff directory limit, if specified to the configuration system).

 #### CLI-Specified Config Files